-Professor of Classics; Adjunct in Near Eastern Languages and Civilization, and Comparative Literature
+Professor of Classics; Adjunct in Near Eastern Languages and Civilization, Comparative Literature, Cinema and Media Studies

 M 262F Denny Hall